SS-2213/Tech-O-Time-/README.md

-COntent for the tech savies who all want to kick-start their journey in the technology arena.
+Content for the tech savies who all want to kick-start their journey in the technology arena.